vinioo/modernreact/README.md

 - Awesome library to manipulate everything on a color.
 ### React Transition Group
 - Awesome library to create CSS transitions on react.

-I will update this readme soon.
-It was a lot of things done!

 # Projects done
 ## Color Palette Generator